 Testing Treatment Materials for Potential Anticancer Activity

-botanists, anthropologists, and oceanographers.
+Currently, the Federal Government does not systematically seek out and screen substances in commonly-used unconventional cancer treatments in the United States.
+NCI does test substances of plant and animal origin (including undersea organisms) collected from around the world bybotanists, anthropologists, and oceanographers.
 Many herbal compounds popular in the United States, in some cases mixtures of more than one component, or individual components, are readily available in health food stores or by mail.
 The investment involved in acquiring and testing thesematerials in the current battery of preclinical screens, while not negligible, may be worthwhile.

-molecules, possible synthesis of the compound in the laboratory, and further biochemical and safety testing in animals.
+If some of these materials were to demonstrate promising activity in preclinical tests, they could be considered for development in the rigorous system that has been devised for all conventional potential anticancer drugs.
+This would involve identification and isolation of activemolecules, possible synthesis of the compound in the laboratory, and further biochemical and safety testing in animals.
 The other path open would be to try to study these products in clinical trials (after some preclinical safety testing) in the way that they are used by cancer patients inunconventional treatments.

 Testing Treatment Materials for Composition and Sterility

 The claims of contamination are denied by Burton, who asserts that his preparation procedures precluded the possibility of contamination (114).
 There seems to be no way to ascertain the facts of this case, which has become celebrated in both the mainstream and unconventionalcommunities.

 Although the IAT example might suggest otherwise, it is possible that some practitioners might be willing to submit their materials for testing specifically for contamination, if procedures could be worked out to assure propriety on both sides.

 Opportunities may exist to gather valid information about the efficacy and safety of unconventional cancer treatments; these are largely unexplored.
 The same types of studies that are used to determine the safety and effectiveness of mainstream treatments -- including ultimatelyrandomized clinical trials -- would be required to determine the value of unconventional treatments.

 A potentially useful tool for beginning to evaluate unconventional treatments is the "best case review," which could be a first step toward prospective clinical trials.
 There may also be ways to gather some information about possible hazards of unconventional treatment, byopening a "registry" into which cases with appropriate documentation could be entered.
 Conventional physicians would probably be the main contributors to this.

 OTA's experience with IAT was discouraging, but it may not be a good example of the way in which an unconventional treatment might enter the evaluation system.
 Burton did not seek the evaluation, and he never became fully engaged in seeing it move forward.
 Other practitioners or theirsupporters, such as Burzynski, and the Gerson Clinic personnel, have attempted to initiate some form of evaluation, with assistance from experts, and these efforts suggest that other practitioners might be interested in doing so, as well.